 Underneath the spool a clean shimming design allowing easy addition or removal of shims to adjust the line lay on the spool.
 In the Saltiga this part is a complete mess as I describe in detail in its own review here.
 Daiwa's flagship reel comes with one shim in place, and all you can do is to add just one more.
 You can't remove the one that's originally there because then the spool would rest on bare metal, and if you add two shims the last one would not be held down and would move freely to become wedged beneath the bearing, that's in addition to the extreme difficulty of manoeuvring the shims up and down the hub of the Saltiga without damaging the two O ring seals.
-Not only does the Saltiga lose here to the Stella, actually it loses also to the Catalina which have a cleaner design than the Saltiga as I describe in the Catalina's review here.
+Not only does the Saltiga lose here to the Stella, actually it loses also to the Catalina which has a cleaner design than the Saltiga as I describe in the Catalina's review here.

 Just like the 2008 Stella, there is a shaft seal (red X) where the shaft enters the body.